 STEPWISE is a theoretical & practical framework for educating students so that they may eventually independently develop & carry out research-informed & negotiated action (RiNA) projects to help overcome harms of their concern in STSE relationships.
 Our action research team, in collaboration with teachers, have developed some teaching & learning resources suitable for students in secondary schools.
 As summarized below, although we have developed some such resources for students in elementary schools, we would like to develop more of them that we can share with teachers.
-If you are interested in collaborating with us in such development (and, possibly, research) activities.
-If this interests you, write to firstname.lastname@example.org.
+If you are interested in collaborating with us in such curriculum development (and, possibly, research) activities, write to firstname.lastname@example.org.

 In the video at right (below on phones), we provide elementary educators with a brief overview of the STEPWISE pedagogy.
 This overview video is accompanied by separate videos below for each of the three pedagogical phases.
 For facilitating student-led RiNA projects after one or more cycles of the 3-phase pedagogy, video-based suggestions & resources provided here may help.

 STEPWISE With Students in a Grade 3/4 Class